-- 4.32 Swale: A man-made trench which: - a.
-Has a top width-to-depth ratio of the cross-section equal to or greater than 6 feet horizontal to 1 foot vertical (6:1), or side slopes equal to or greater than 3 feet horizontal to 1 foot vertical (3:1); and, - b.
+Swale: A man-made trench which:

+- a.
+Has a top width-to-depth ratio of the cross-Section equal to or greater than six (6) feet horizontal to one (1) foot vertical (6:1), or side slopes equal to or greater than three (3) feet horizontal to one (1) foot vertical (3:1); and, - b.
 Contains contiguous areas of standing or flowing water only following a rainfall event; and, - c.
 Is planted with or has stabilized vegetation suitable for soil stabilization, stormwater treatment, and nutrient uptake; and, - d.
-Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentration of any discharge. - 4.33 Wet Detention System: A permanently wet stormwater detention storage area normally used in areas where soil and hydrological conditions are not conductive to "Dry Detention" or "Retention" systems as defined herein.
-In addition to the herein defined function of "Detention", these systems provide through a secondary controlled outlet or bleed-down device, detention of a defined stormwater treatment volume per state regulations for removal of dissolved and suspended pollutants by taking advantage of physical, chemical, and biological processes within the pond.
-The secondary outlet also provides for detention of a defined flood protection volume if applicable under Section 10 of this Ordinance.
+Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentration of any discharge.

+Wet Detention System: A permanently wet stormwater detention storage area normally used in areas where soil and hydrological conditions are not conductive to dry detention or retention systems as defined herein.
+In addition to the herein defined function of detention, these systems provide through a secondary controlled outlet or bleed-down device, detention of a defined stormwater treatment volume per state regulations for removal of dissolved and suspended pollutants by taking advantage of physical, chemical, and biological processes within the pond.
+The secondary outlet also provides for detention of a defined flood protection volume if applicable under Article 10 of this ordinance.

-SECTION 5.
-DATA SUBMITTAL
+ARTICLE 5. - DATA SUBMITTAL